 Find more information about camping in the Gibraltar Ranges on the NSW Parks website.

-More on what to do in Gibraltar Range and Washpool National Park
+More posts on Gibraltar Range and Washpool National Park

-The Washpool Walk Circuit is a relatively easy half-day walk (8.5km) in Washpool National Park.
+Of if you want to do just one walk: The Washpool Walk Circuit is a relatively easy half-day walk in Washpool National Park.
 Find some photos and details for the Washpool Walk here.